Kaurin/lab-teleport/Readme.md

 Note:
 Also included is HTTPS tightening middleware (L7), and tightened TLSOptions for L4 deployments.
-This is completely irrelevant to Teleport and can be ripped out if needed.
+This is completely irrelevant to Teleport, but is a nice-to-have.

 Deploy with:
 ```bash
 pipenv run ansible-playbook main_kube_helm.yml -vv
 ```

-This destroys the environment
+Destroy the environment:
 ```bash
 pipenv run ansible-playbook main_kube_helm.yml -vv -e terraform_destroy=true
 ```